Flogging0140/fizzyvermin.github.io/_posts/2023-12-17-anime-watched.md

 layout: post
 title:  Anime & Cartoons I've Watched
 date:   2023-12-22 20:00:00
-description: Anime, Cartoons, these are some of the ones that I very much liked watching.
-Some of them are very much thought stimulating.
+description: Anime and cartoons are some of the ones that I very much like watching.
+Some of them are very much thought provoking.
 tags: anime, cartoon
 categories: thinking
 thumbnail: assets/img/Thumbnails/gracia-dharma-qTlbO6mkQH0-unsplash.jpg
 ---

-For anime I like psychological thrillers, cartoons, well I like so many that just make you feel invested in the characters outcome.
+For anime I like psychological thrillers and cartoons, well I like so many that just make you feel invested in the character's outcome.

-Literally no reason to have this here but whatever lol...
+No reason to have this here but whatever lol...

 <div class="container">
     <div class="row">